 Natural Birth Control Methods

 Natural birth control methods involve techniques such as tracking Green Zone safe days or using the withdrawal method.
-These approaches aim to avoid pregnancy without introducing side effects.
+These approaches aim to avoid pregnancy without causing any side effects.
+Behavioral methods, such as the Green Zone safe day calculation, have a 3-4% failure rate when used ideally.

 How Do Birth Control Methods Work?